Scottish Salmon Company Planning Application for Millstone Point, North Arran

 All comments need to be submitted through the council’s online portal.

 The portal has a limit of 5,000 characters.
-Should you wish to comment further you can either submit another comment or send a supplimentary email which can also include attachements.
+Should you wish to comment further you can either submit another comment or send a supplimentary email which can also include attachments.
 If you do send an email, you should mention in your online comment that you will be also sending an email and please make sure that you send the email from the same email address you used for your online comment.
 This will allow the council to match up the email with the online comment.

 Further information about how to comment is available on the NAC website here.